New study shows that depression and suicide risk is linked to heart disease

 The risk also increased with age and frequency of healthcare system use

 Dr. Chao-Han Liu and his colleagues from the Institute of Applied Science and Technology in Taipei analyzed data on 41,050 people who were aged 35 or older and died from suicide between the year 2000 and 2012.
 They then compared it to 164,200 people who did not take their own lives.

-They found that in the suicide group, the rate of acute coronary syndrome was 2.5%, as compared to 1.5% in the comparison group.
+Researchers found that in the suicide group, the rate of acute coronary syndrome was 2.5%, compared to 1.5% in the comparison group.

 They then adjusted the results to account for other factors that influence the risk of suicide and found that people with the condition were 15% more likely to take their lives.
-The risk persisted for an average of 4 years, but surprisingly, the risk was 3 times higher.
+The risk persisted for an average of four years, but surprisingly, the risk was three times higher.
 They also found that the risk of suicide increased with age, and the frequency of healthcare system use.